NovaHuang0302/NovaHuang0302.github.io/_pages/cv.md

 ======
 * Ph.D in Communication, Nanyang Technological University, 2026 (expected)
 * M.A. in Communication, Hong Kong Baptist University, 2018
-* B.S. in Advertising, Zhejiang University, 2017
+* B.A. in Advertising, Zhejiang University, 2017

 Work experience